andresbrocco/andresbrocco.github.io-source/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
-bio: Andre is a young mechanical engineer that is currently shifting its career towards software development.
-He recently fell in love for the freedom that software development gives him to create.
-As a knowledge addict he would love to dive into an innovative project, where his creativity could be explored.
+bio: Andre is a young mechanical engineer looking for an innovative project to embrace.

 #interests:
 #  - Music Information Retreival and Visualization